I Bet You Look Good on the Dancefloor: Legacy

 Laura Snapes of The Guardian described the legacy of the single as one of "creation, destruction and transition."
-The way their early songs were distributed ushered in a new way of releasing music, In 2004 iTunes had launched in the UK and accounted for 17.9% of that year’s singles chart,but by 2005, that number had more than doubled to 36.6%. with the band as a starting point.
-For music writer Tom Ewing, the rise of the band "gave the impression that a return to the Britpop boom time was upon us".
-Music business journalist Eamonn Forde thought "Arctic Monkeys were one of those acts, certainly at the mainstream level, that brought those two things together."
-In regards to the way the Internet could not be seen as both a distribution channel and a social space.
-Talent booker Alison Howe said, the week of the single release "felt like a moment that a generation would remember for the rest of their lives.”
+The distribution method of their early songs ushered in a new way of releasing music.
+In 2004, iTunes launched in the UK and accounted for 17.9% of that year's singles chart; by 2005, that number had more than doubled to 36.6%, with the band serving as a catalyst for this shift.

+For music writer Tom Ewing, the rise of the band "gave the impression that a return to the Britpop boom time was upon us."
+Music business journalist Eamonn Forde thought "Arctic Monkeys were one of those acts, certainly at the mainstream level, that brought those two things together," in regards to the way the Internet could be seen as both a distribution channel and a social space.
+Mike Smith, who signed the band to EMI Publishing, stated that "Arctic Monkeys created a model that’s absolutely dominant today.
+The fact that you’re clicking on music to listen to as you did with them – they heralded what we’ve come to live in now."
+Talent agent and television producer Alison Howe remarked that the week of the single's release "felt like a moment that a generation would remember for the rest of their lives."